 It can be difficult for teens to resist the allure of alcohol.
 More than 9 million underage Americans report drinking alcohol each month — 25 percent of all teens — despite laws that prohibit it.

-Considering the drug’s ubiquity in the world, it’s not hard to understand the appeal in a young person’s mind.
+Considering that alcohol is everywhere you look, it’s not hard to understand its appeal in a young person’s mind.
 Teens see parents, film and TV characters and other adults consume alcohol almost every day.
 In response, thousands of teens obtain fake IDs, granting them access to bars and liquor stores.

 Whether at a party, behind the school bleachers or in our own kitchens, a teen’s first taste of intoxication marks the beginning of a high-risk habit.
 Teens rarely stop after the first use, and rarely do teens settle for just a few sips.
 Young people who drink often binge drink — consuming an excessive amount in a short period — and are too excited and naïve to consider the dangers of doing so.
 In 2013 alone, 5.4 million Americans aged 12-20 reported binge drinking.